agencetwogether/matomo-analytics/README.md

 ```

 > [!IMPORTANT]
-> If you have not set up a custom theme and are using Filament Panels follow the instructions in the [Filament Docs](https://filamentphp.com/docs/4.x/styling/overview#creating-a-custom-theme) first.
+> If you have not set up a custom theme and are using Filament Panels follow the instructions in the[Filament Docs (V4)](https://filamentphp.com/docs/4.x/styling/overview#creating-a-custom-theme), [Filament Docs (V5)](https://filamentphp.com/docs/5.x/styling/overview#creating-a-custom-theme) first.

 After setting up a custom theme add the following to your theme css file.